Events

 rawEvent | Optional field containing the original event data if transformed |

-pairs, and concludes with either
+multiple optional StepStarted/StepFinished pairs, and concludes with either

-event (success) or a RunError
+a RunFinished event (success) or a RunError event (failure).

 Lifecycle events provide crucial structure to agent runs, enabling frontends to